Food Demand Model

 If you prefer numbers, have a look into this Excel file.

 The food demand model is an open source project.
 We would be very happy if you develop the model with us!
 You can find the code on GitHub.

 Please contact Susanne Rolinski or Benjamin Leon Bodirsky if you want to join the development team!

 Internships and master thesis!

 Are you looking for an internship at PIK or do you want to write your master thesis with us?
 Please contact Benjamin Leon Bodirsky or Susanne Rolinski!
-Also have a look at our topic list for potential master thesis.

 - Version 1.0 has been published in Bodirsky, Rolinski et al (2015).
 Archived stable versions: Model and visualisation tool.